UPcload/FitAnalytics-WebView-ReactNative/README.md

     // preferred units system (0 - metric; 1 - US imperial; 2 - british imperial)
     "metric": Number,

-    // Enable or disable the add-to-cart integration "cart": Boolean,

     //// CALLBACKS

     // the widget has been initialized and can received commands